Discrete Diffusion with Sample-Efficient Estimators for Conditionals: Introduction

-Finally, we evaluate the proposed estimation approach for ratios of conditionals using NeuRISE on a range of discrete generative modeling benchmarks, including synthetic Ising on a $25$-variable system, binarized MNIST, and quantum annealing (D-Wave) datasets.
-Across these settings, we compare against representative ELBO- and score-based methods: D3PM \cite{austin2021structured} and the SEDD method proposed in \cite{lou2024discrete}, and demonstrate consistent improvements in distributional accuracy.
-A key experimental contribution is that the $25$-variable Ising model provides a controlled setting to study how different denoising algorithms behave statistically as the training sample size varies.
+We evaluate the proposed estimation approach for ratios of conditionals using NeuRISE on a range of discrete generative modeling benchmarks, including synthetic Ising on a $25$-variable system, binarized MNIST, and quantum annealing (D-Wave) datasets.
+Across these settings, we compare against the classifier based estimator of \cite{varma2024glauber} and three other methods: ELBO-based method D3PM \cite{austin2021structured}, the score based approach of SEDD method \cite{lou2024discrete}, and the flow matching approach of discrete flow matching \cite{gat2024discrete}.
+We demonstrate consistent improvements in distributional accuracy with comparable run times with existing models.
+A limitation of our study is that we didn't train on very large architectures or data sets.
+Instead, our experiments are intentionally designed around controlled smaller-scale benchmarks.
+This choice allows us to study the statistical behavior of the proposed estimator and compare denoising algorithms under repeated trials, varying sample sizes, and measurable error decay.
+In particular, the $25$-variable Ising model serves as a key controlled setting in which exact samples can be produced and total variation distance can be computed exactly, enabling a detailed comparison of how different methods improve with additional training data.

+An important observation we make is that, under the round-robin noising scheme, autoregressive generation arises as the hard-noise limit of the reverse-time sampler.
+In this limit, each reverse step resamples one coordinate from its single-site conditional distribution, and applying these updates in a fixed order recovers an autoregressive sampling procedure.
+This provides a unified view of the diffusion sampler and the autoregressive sampler associated with \cite{varma2024glauber}, without introducing a separate autoregressive model.
+This connection is distinct from that of \cite{ou2024your}, who relate absorbing diffusion to any-order autoregressive models at the level of the training objective.
+In our setting, the connection occurs at the sampler level.
+That is, under round-robin noising, autoregressive generation emerges directly from the finite-step hard-noise reverse process.